-If you receive a Field Arrest Citation (Form PD 61D) from the Metropolitan Police Department, it means that an officer had probable cause to believe that you committed one or more of certain misdemeanor criminal offenses that are eligible for a non-custodial arrest.
-An officer must make a custodial arrest for any juvenile, or if the officer has reason to believe that you may cause injury to persons or damage to property, or will not appear in answer to the citation.
+If you receive a Field Arrest Citation (Form PD 61D) from the MPD, it means that an officer had probable cause to believe that you committed one or more certain misdemeanor criminal offenses that are eligible for a non-custodial arrest.
+An officer must make a custodial arrest for any juvenile, or if the officer has reason to believe that you may cause injury to persons or damage to property, or will not appear in-person to answer the citation.

-You must report within 15 days to any of the police stations listed below in order to complete processing of this field arrest citation.
+You must report within 15 days to any MPD police station in order to complete processing of this field arrest citation.
 Bring this citation with you.

 - 1st District (101 M Street, SW)

 - 3rd District (1620 V Street, NW)

 - 5th District (1805 Bladensburg Road, NE)

 Failure to report to a police district station within 15 days from the date you receive this citation will result in a warrant being issued for your arrest.

 When you appear at the police station, the arrest process will be completed (i.e., booking, fingerprinting, and so forth).
 During the booking process, you will be informed about your options for resolving the arrest.

 If you want to end the case immediately, and you are otherwise deemed to be eligible, you may pay the amount of money the court has set for the offense and forfeit it.
 If you choose this option:

 - A criminal case will not be filed against you in court, but you will have an arrest record and will not get your money back.